bo0ts/mango/doc/source/cpp/mango-modular-design.rst

 Mango *(Core Libraries)*
 ------------------------

-The Mango core libraries are refferred to simply as 'mango' in the rest of this section.
+The Mango core libraries are referred to simply as 'mango' in the rest of this section.
 They define several classes in C++ (encompassed in the namespaces Mango::Core and Mango::Draw) that implement object-tracking, event registration and event dispatching mechanisms. mango's only dependency